uglymittens/country-master/README.md

 ## About Counter-Master ##

-This is an Android library project which I built for myself, since I needed to create a login and registration form using phone numbers.
+This is an Android library project which I built for myself, since I needed to create a login and registration form using phone numbers (uses Google's [libphonenumber](https://github.com/googlei18n/libphonenumber)).
 An example of how I use my library for registration screen...
 It contain a country picker using a Spinner, containing flags and names of each country in the list.
 By default, I set the country prefix number (e.g. "+1" for the US), according to the locale of the device (next to the country Spinner dropdown).
 Finally, I placed an EditText next to the right of the country code to capture the regional number (phone number without prefix).